 For years, if you were staying at a WDW-owned resort hotel, Disney allowed outside stroller companies to drop their strollers off on the day you arrived so it would be waiting for you at bell services when you got there.
-But late last year, all that changed.
+But in late 2019, all that changed.

-On October 1, 2019, WDW changed their policy about strollers being allowed to be dropped off and left at bell services (read more about the policy change here).
+On October 1, 2019, WDW changed its policy about strollers being allowed to be dropped off and left at bell services (read more about the policy change here) for Disney-owned hotels.
 Unless you rented from their one and only “featured provider,” you could no longer have your stroller dropped off early.
 Instead, stroller rental companies could only deliver if the guest was at the hotel to personally accept it at the time of delivery.
 WDW suggested it would, “enhance and simplify the vacation planning process,” but in reality, it caused inconveniences for a lot of Disney guests, particularly those who arrived after hours and then couldn’t receive their strollers until the next morning.

-Once you have your stroller, you can go on your merry way to enjoy your vacation – take Disney’s Magical Express (well, for as long as it lasts…), rent your car, whatever.
+Once you have your stroller, you can go on your merry way to enjoy your vacation – take Disney’s Magical Express (well, until the end of the year, anyway…), rent your car, whatever.

 Applause for Orlando Stroller Rentals and Kingdom Strollers for thinking outside the box and refusing to be victims of Disney’s policy change.